 - If more than one broker was involved, when did the second broker enter the transaction?

-In many cases, the panel needs to consider a combination of many factors, which is why it's important the panel covers a variety of questions.
-Here are a few factors the hearing panel will consider when making a decision about who is entitled to compensation.
+In many cases, the panel needs to consider a combination of many factors, which is why the panel should cover a variety of questions.
+Here are a few factors the hearing panel will consider when deciding who is entitled to compensation:

 - Nature of the transaction